Want to sneak a peek inside some superstar small business marketing ideas?

 Through a dozen of Facebook groups (thanks to all those online courses I bought) I’ve met a lot of passionate and driven entrepreneurs.
 But, until recently, most of my connections were occasional and superficial.

 Determined to turn things around, I went back and created a list of people I had a nice connection with and whom I wanted to get to know better.
 Now, I am methodically going through the list reaching out and asking for 15-30 minutes of their time.

-Once we meet, I ask them what they are working on and if I they need any support around that.
+Once we meet, I ask them what they are working on and if they need any support around that.
 I clarify who are their ideal clients so that I can send them referrals.
-I find out what posts and news catches their eye, so I can be on a lookout for them as well.
+I find out what posts and news articles catch their eye, so I can be on a lookout for them as well.
 I inquire who they’d love to add to their network in case I can make an introduction.